GatorIO/gator-score/README.md

 [gator-score](https://gator.io) is a realtime API to get a user's fraud score, geolocation, device, demographic, search and technology data based on an IP address, user agent and referrer.

+A fraud score is a number from 0-1000 which indicates the likelyhood that the user is a bot.
+A score less than 100 means it is very likely the user is a bot.

+We use various methods to determine the fraud score, see our [methodology](https://gator.io/how).

+In addition, the API returns all the detectable information on the user, like the device, geolocation, etc.  This data is aggregated and available for reporting for account holders.

 The API uses a REST interface, so it can be used from any platform.

+## Free version
+There is a free version available that is rate-limited.
+No access token is required for the free version.

 # Usage